Chinwoke-C/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. the script cat /etc/passwd displays essential infortmation of users on the system
 4. the script cat /etc/passwd /etc/hosts displays the essential information and localhost of the the system
 5. tail -n 10 /etc/passwd displays the last ten lines of the users information
+6. head -n 10/etc/passwd displays the first ten lines of the users information